 Fulani Haynes ever-broadening musical/theatrical career has spanned over 3 decades.
 The Fulani Haynes Live Experience has shared the stage with numerous recording artists such as Frank Wilkins, Patricia Adams, Hakim Law, Mike Shea.
 Fulani’s diverse musical talent has also added a “unique” and “incomparable” flavor to several upscale affairs in the Boston area.
 As a life-long resident of Boston, Fulani ‘s rich musical/theatrical heritage has given her a foundation in the industry.
 Her sound is JAZZ.

-Her motto ” AND THE BEATGOES ON ” Community Organizer
+Her motto ” AND THE BEATGOES ON ” Community Health Organizer

 Co-Host; Nataka S. Crayton,